RedCrested/Push-Notifications-on-OpenSource-SocialNetwork/README.md

 ## Version

+- 1.7
+  - When clicking on the notification on the device, the page opens directly on the item.
+At the same time, the related notification in the notification panel of the OSSN site is marked as read.
+  - At the messages page, the notification bell is hidden so that it does not overlap with the buttons on the bottom of the page.
 - 1.6
     - Fixed an issue with messages at likes in comments
     - Notification messages are shown in the user language, if defined.
 Otherwise, it will be considered default site language.